ignatandrei/RSCG_Examples/book/whatIs.md

 ## What is a Roslyn Source Code Generator

-A Roslyn Source Code Generator (RSGC ) is a program that generates code in the compile time, based on the previous source code and/or another data .
+A Roslyn Source Code Generator (RSCG ) is a program that generates code in the compile time, based on the previous source code and/or another data .
 This new source code is added to teh compilation and compile with the previous source code.

 ## How can I make a Roslyn Source Code Generator